SAP-archive/teched2020-CX260/exercises/exercise-3/README.md

 You've now implemented the persisted state for the selection service.
 We're now ready to add the comparison page that we'll link up to the product detail page.

-If you like to validate your implementation, you can find the (actual implementation of the selection service](https://github.com/SAP-samples/teched2020-CX260/blob/exercises/3-comparison-selection-service/sample-storefront/src/app/product-comparison/comparison-selection/comparison-selection.service.ts).
+If you like to validate your implementation, you can find the [actual implementation of the selection service](https://github.com/SAP-samples/teched2020-CX260/blob/exercises/3-comparison-selection-service/sample-storefront/src/app/product-comparison/comparison-selection/comparison-selection.service.ts).

 💡 If you haven't done already, it's a good time again to commit your changes.